Characters: Mario & Luigi

 - Badass Cape

 - Bat out of Hell: He can turn into a small bat, or a swarm of small bats.
+He is also referred to as the Bat King, and used to be a normal bat before feeding on the nightmare of a Pi'illo.

 - Big Bad Duumvirate: He forms one with Bowser, once he decides that Bowser's power is far more useful to him than Peach's.
 It backfires horribly for him later.